 About Me

-I am a Geography PhD student and research assistant at TransLAB (Transportation Research Lab) within the School of Earth, Environment & Society at McMaster University, working under the supervision of Dr. Darren Scott.
+I am a PhD student in geography and research assistant at TransLAB (Transportation Research Lab) within the School of Earth, Environment & Society at McMaster University, working under the supervision of Dr. Darren Scott.
 My current research explores public transit and shared micromobility (e.g., bike share and shared electric scooters) across North America, with a special focus on Hamilton, Ontario.
 I apply data-driven and quantitative approaches to uncover patterns and improve transportation systems.

 Previously, I earned an Honours Bachelor of Arts (HBA) Degree from the University of Toronto Scarborough (UTSC) in 2024, majoring in Economics for Management Studies, with minors in Geographic Information Science (GIS) and Applied Statistics, as well as a certificate in Computational Social Science.
 My works have twice been funded by the University of Toronto Excellence Award in 2023 and 2024.
 Additionally, I received the Governor General’s Silver Medal for achieving the highest academic standing among all HBA graduates at the University of Toronto in 2024.
 I have also been awarded the 2025–26 Ontario Graduate Scholarship for excellent academic performance, jointly funded by the Government of Ontario and McMaster University.